Turnage-Digital/Lister/ARCHITECTURE.md

 - Mapping between write models and views.
     - AutoMapper profiles translate persistence entities to view models (e.g., `ListsMappingProfile`).
     - Query services return projection models tailored for reads; commands operate on `IWritable*` via aggregates.

+## Value Objects & Serialization

+- Value objects are record types intended to cross service/app boundaries.
+    - Author all ValueObjects as C# `record` types in Domain.
+    - Annotate every serializable property with `JsonPropertyName("{propName}")` to lock the wire contract explicitly.
+    - Keep them small and composable; use them inside commands, events, and views.

+- Views (read models) follow the same rule.
+    - Views are records and should annotate all properties with `JsonPropertyName`.
+    - Treat view types as API contracts; avoid leaking persistence-only fields.

+- What NOT to annotate
+    - Storage-only types (e.g., EF Core DB records like `ColumnDb`, `StatusDb`, history entry DB records) are not serialized over the wire; do not add JSON attributes.
+    - Persistence entities exist for storage and mapping, not as API shapes.

+- Naming and JSON policy
+    - The app uses a camelCase JSON policy in controllers; `JsonPropertyName` ensures stability even if naming policies change.
+    - Prefer explicit property names to prevent accidental wire breaks during refactors.

+- Example pattern
+    - ValueObject: `NotificationChannel`, `NotificationTrigger`, `Status`, `Column` — records with `JsonPropertyName` on each field.
+    - View: `ListItem`, `ItemDetails`, `ListItemDefinition` — records with `JsonPropertyName` on each field.

 ## Read Path & Views